percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xbstream/xbstream.rst

 <http://www.quicklz.com/>`_.
 This means that there is no need to decompress
 entire backup to restore a single table as with :file:`tar.gz`.

+To decompress individual files, run |xbstream| with the :option:`--decompress` option.
+You may control the number of threads used for decompressing by passing the :option:`--decompress-threads` option.

-Files can be decompressed using the **qpress** tool that can be downloaded from `here <http://www.quicklz.com/>`_.
+Also, files can be decompressed using the **qpress** tool that can be downloaded from `here <http://www.quicklz.com/>`_.
 Qpress supports multi-threaded decompression.